 4.15.3.2.5 Information flow for downlink data delivery status

-The procedure is used by the Application Function to subscribe to data delivery status notifications and to explicitly cancel a previous subscription.
-Cancelling is done by sending Namf_EventExposure_UnSubscribe request identifying Subscription Correlation ID.
-The notification steps 3 and 4 are not applicable in cancellation case.
+The procedure is used by the Application Function to subscribe to data delivery status notifications and to explicitly cancel a previous subscription..
+The data delivery status notifications relates to high latency communication, see also subclauses 4.24.2 and 4.2.3.3.